day8/re-frame/README.md

 but not as we know it".

-In re-frame, none of the M, V, or C bits are objects, they are pure functions (or pure data), and and they are all wired together via reactive data flows.
-It is sufficiently different in nature from (traditional, smalltalk) MVC that calling it MVC would likely just be confusing.
+In re-frame, none of the M, V, or C bits are objects, they are pure functions (or pure data), and they are all wired together via reactive data flows.
+It is sufficiently different in nature from (traditional, Smalltalk) MVC that calling it MVC would likely just be confusing.
 I'd love an alternative.

 Perhaps it is a RACES framework - Reactive-Atom Component Event Subscription framework (I love the smell of acronym in the morning).

-Or, if we distill to pure essence, `DDATWD` - Derived Data All The Way Down.
+Or, if we distil to pure essence, `DDATWD` - Derived Data All The Way Down.

 *TODO:* get acronym down to 3 chars!
 Get an image of stacked Turtles for `DDATWD` insider's joke, conference T-Shirt.